Retrodad0001/EasyDbMigrator/README.md

             bool succesApplyMigrations = await migrator.TryApplyMigrationsAsync(typeof(MigrationLocation));
             _ = succesApplyMigrations.Should().BeTrue();

-            //download the code if u want to see some real examples or integration testing with easyDbMigrator }
+            //download the code if u want to see examples of integration testing with easyDbMigrator }

 ## FAQ